CyberFlameGO/svnpython/Doc/library/logging.rst

    :const:`LOG_USER` is used.

-   .. method:: close()
+.. method:: SysLogHandler.close()

    Closes the socket to the remote host.

-   .. method:: emit(record)
+.. method:: SysLogHandler.emit(record)

    The record is formatted, and then sent to the syslog server.
 If exception information is present, it is *not* sent to the server.

-   .. method:: encodePriority(facility, priority)
+.. method:: SysLogHandler.encodePriority(facility, priority)

    Encodes the facility and priority into an integer.
 You can pass in strings or integers - if strings are passed, internal mapping dictionaries are used to convert them to integers.

-.. _nt-eventlog-handler:

 NTEventLogHandler
 ^^^^^^^^^^^^^^^^^